jpb111/jpb111-vhdmedia_sms-zoho-crm-webhook/README.md

 ## *To create a connection*

-1. Go to Setup > Developer Space > Connections> Create Connection.
+1. In Zoho CRM Go to Setup > Developer Space > Connections> Create Connection.
 2. Click create connection page > Custom services > Create New Service
 3. In service details page enter a Service name and Service link name of your choice.
 4. Authentication Type > Basic Authentication